elastic/kibana/TYPESCRIPT.md

 ### Typing functions

 In react proptypes, we often will just to `PropTypes.func`.
-In typescript, a function is `() => void`, or you can more fully flesh it out, for example:
+In TypeScript, a function is `() => void`, or you can more fully flesh it out, for example:

 - `(inputParamName: string) => string`
 - `(newLanguage: string) => void`